Codexshaper/docs/framework/Widgets/general-elements/social-icons.md

 # Social Icons

-This widget allows you to create and customizeable social icons of with Title.
+This widget allows you to create and customizable social icons of with Title.
 Navigate to the page you want to edit and open it in **Elementor edit mode**.
 Find the **CMF Social Icons** in the Elementor panel.
 Drag and drop it into the desired section of your page.

 ## Customize the Content